 The spiritual vacuum at the centre of modern elite culture is not ideological.
 It is practical.
 It is the absence of a deeply held conviction that every human being — regardless of age, status, vulnerability, or usefulness — has inherent, God-given dignity that cannot be overridden by wealth, desire, or power.

-When that conviction disappears from the shared moral vocabulary of a society, it does not disappear equally across all social strata.
-It disappears first and most completely in the environments where power is most concentrated and accountability is most easily bypassed.
+When that conviction disappears from the shared moral vocabulary of a society, it disappears first and most completely in the environments where power is most concentrated and accountability is most easily bypassed.
 Elite networks, closed institutions, industries built on access and silence — these are the environments where the vacuum is most dangerous, because they combine the highest capacity for exploitation with the lowest structural resistance to it.

-This is not a new observation.
-The prophets of the Old Testament made it repeatedly — Amos condemning those who "trample on the heads of the poor" and "deny justice to the oppressed," Isaiah denouncing leaders who "make unjust laws to rob the poor of their rights."
-The Biblical voice on elite exploitation is ancient, consistent, and uncomfortably specific.
+Amos condemned those who "trample on the heads of the poor" and "deny justice to the oppressed."
+Isaiah denounced leaders who "make unjust laws to rob the poor of their rights."
+The Biblical voice on elite exploitation is ancient, consistent, and uncomfortably specific — and it has never been more relevant.

 The corruption of the powerful does not begin in extraordinary circumstances.
 It begins in the private choices of ordinary ones.
 Believers are called to submit every dimension of their lives — including whatever influence, authority, or privilege they hold — to accountability before God and honest community.
 The same dynamics that corrupt the powerful at scale corrupt the ordinary person at a smaller scale.
 The antidote is the same: humility, transparency, and the willingness to be corrected.